Cartan subalgebras of amalgamated free product II$_1$ factors: Introduction

-In Sections 4 and 5 we investigate which von Neumann subalgebras $P\subset M$ satisfy (2).
-Our first result addressing this question asserts that if (2) holds for $P=M$, then $M_1$ or $M_2$ must have a amenable direct summand (see Theorem \ref{amena}).
+Our first result in this direction applies in the particular case when $P=M$.
+More precisely, we prove that if (2) holds for $P=M$, then either $M_1$ or $M_2$ must have a amenable direct summand (see Theorem \ref{amena}).
 In combination with the above, it follows that if $A\subset M$ is a Cartan subalgebra, then either $A\prec_{M}M_i$ or $M_i$ has an amenable direct summand, for some $i\in\{1,2\}$.
-This readily implies Theorem \ref{cartan} under the first set of conditions.
+This readily implies Theorem \ref{cartan} and Corollary \ref{equirel} under the first sets of conditions.

-However, in order to prove Theorem \ref{general}, we need consider arbitrary von Neumann subalgebras $P\subset M$ which satisfy (2) in addition to the initial assumption that $P'\cap M^{\omega}=\mathbb C1$.
+In general, however, we are only able to treat von Neumann subalgebras $P\subset M$ which in addition to satisfying (2) also verify the spectral gap condition $P'\cap M^{\omega}=\mathbb C1$.
 Under these assumptions, we prove that either $P\prec_{M}M_i$, for some $i\in\{1,2\}$, or $P$ is amenable relative to $B$ (see Theorem \ref{relamen}).
 It is clear that this result completes the proof of Theorem \ref{general}.

+Note that if $M=M_1*M_2$ is a plain free product and $P'\cap M^{\omega}$ is diffuse, then we can show that either $P\prec_{M}M_i$, for some $i\in\{1,2\}$, or $P$ has an amenable direct summand (see Theorem \ref{afpgamma}).
+It follows that, in the case of plain free products, Theorem \ref{general} holds without the assumption $P'\cap M^{\omega}=\mathbb C1$.
+This explains why Corollary \ref{corgeneral} also does not require this assumption.

 0.1in {\bf Organization of the paper}.
 Besides the introduction this paper has eight other sections.
 In Section 2 we recall the tools that are needed in the sequel as well as establish some new results.
 For instance, we prove that if $A\subset M=M_1*_{B}M_2$ is a von Neumann subalgebra that is amenable relative to $M_1$, then either $A$ is amenable relative to $B$, or a corner of $\mathcal N_{M}(A)''$ embeds into $M_1$ (see Corollary \ref{211}).
 We have described above the contents of Section 3-5.
 In Section 6, motivated by the hypothesis of Theorem \ref{general}, we study the relative commutant $P'\cap M^{\omega}$, where $P$ is a von Neumann subalgebra of an amalgamated free product algebra $M=M_1*_{B}M_2$.
 Finally, Sections 7-9 are devoted to the proofs of the results stated in the introduction.